 Dorothy was the daughter of Jesse Boot, 1st Baron Trent who transformed the herbalist shop opened by his father into the national retailer known as ‘Boots the chemists’.
 At the time of their marriage Boot’s name was also associated with their large chain of lending libraries and Lady Boot’s schemes for the benefit of the hundreds of young girls employed by the Boot company.
 Wilfrid and Dorothy had three daughters: Nancy Jessica born in the Lowestoft area on 1st April 1915, Charity Florence born in Nottingham area on 3rd January 1917 and Rosemary June born in Nottingham on 4th June 1919.

-We are not sure why Wilfrid came to the Thornbury area.
-It appears there must have been a separation between Wilfrid and Dorothy.
-Wilfrid is listed in the 1931 electoral register as living in Quarry Farm in Kington, just outside Thornbury.
+We are not sure why Wilfrid came to the Thornbury area in 1928.
+Wilfrid and Dorothy had just separated, apparently very amicably.
+Wilfrid wanted to continue his interest in farming and found Quarry Farm in Kington just outside Thornbury.
+He is listed in the 1931 electoral register as living there.
 We know from a newspaper report of March 1930 that “Captain Bruce of Thornbury” was already giving talks in the area about the South Pole Expedition.
 In 1937 he was chosen to represent England – in an international fly fishing competition at Loch Leven.
 We know a little more about his interests as he was President of the Thornbury Football Club during the late 1930s and in the 1920s at least was also well known for breeding “Large Black” pigs.

-By 1938 Wilfrid had been joined by his unmarried sister, Rosamond and they had settled as tenants renting a flat in The Elms, 26 Gloucester Road, Thornbury.
-Wilfrid and Rosamond continued to live at The Elms until at least 1950 (according to the Electoral Registers).
+By 1938 Wilfrid had been joined by his unmarried sister, Rosamond and they had settled as tenants in The Elms, 26 Gloucester Road, Thornbury.
+Wilfrid continued to live at The Elms until 1948 although he was still being listed there in 1950 (according to the Electoral Registers).
+He moved to live in Chalk Lane Hotel, Epsom which was near to where his daughter Rosemary was living.
 He died at Epsom in Surrey on 21st September 1953 aged 78.
 According to the probate of his will, his assets at the time of his death were valued at £155.

 Wilfrid’s father was the precentor of York Minster.
 This is presumably why Wilfrid’s three daughters created a lasting memorial to their father by donating three window panels to the Minster for its North window.
 The panels read ‘These three French panels of Date C1510 were given to the Minster by three sisters,’ ‘ To the very dear memory of their father Captain Wilfrid Montgomery Bruce C.B.E., R.N.R.
 A Chorister of the Minster 1874-1953’ and ‘ Navigating Officer of the “Terra Nova” in Captain Scott’s Last Expedition to the Antarctic’.